Curse III: Blood Sacrifice: Production

-The film was shot under the title of Panga by Sean Barton, on location in South Africa in 1989.
+An international co-production between The United Kingdom and South Africa, The film was shot under the title of Panga by Sean Barton, on location in South Africa in 1989.
 The creature effects were created by Chris Walas.

 Release

 The film was retitled Curse III: Blood Sacrifice by the American distributors, RCA/Columbia Pictures Home Video who had also released Curse II: The Bite.
-The film was released direct-to-video in 1990.
+The film was released direct-to-video in 1991.
 Internationally it has been released under the titles Witchcraft, Curse III: Panga and simply Blood Sacrifice.
+In 2017, the film was released on Blu-ray in the U.S. from Ronin Flix.

+Reception

 Fangoria gave the film a negative review stating "There was The Curse, then Curse II: The Bite, and now Curse III, obvious right?
 Unfortunately the same brand of elementary thinking went into the plotting of this newest Curse epic."

-In 2017, the film was released on Blu-ray in the U.S. from Ronin Flix.
 Cinema Retro called the film "not a terrible film by any means, but neither is it a lost classic".
 TV Guide gave the film two out of four stars saying "A well-produced, British-made voodoo thriller, Curse III: Blood Sacrifice is short on plot, but director Sean Barton admirably attempts suspense rather than gross-out bloodletting."